MIMO Chain Tutorial#

 plt.legend()

-This figure compares detection methods as a function of the signal-to-noise ratio (SNR).
-The maximum-likelihood (ML) detector delivers the best performance, albeit at higher computational cost.
-The OSIC detector performs close to ML.
+This figure compares detection methods as a function of SNR.
+The maximum-likelihood (ML) detector delivers the best performance, albeit at higher computational cost, while the OSIC detector performs close to ML.

 Conclusion#